sahiliamsso/docs/source/authn-guide/otp.md

 Open Gluu LDAP server using a LDAP browser and navigate to  `appliances` and search for an attribute `oxExternalUid`.
 Remove the values of this attribute.

-!!! note
+!!!
+Note
-	Logs would be populate only if logs are enabled.
-For more on logs refer [Log management](../operation/logs.md)
+	Logs are populated only if logs are enabled.
+For more info on logs refer to the [Log management](../operation/logs.md) section of the docs.